Visit ess.gov.bc.ca for assistance if you have been evacuated.

 What Is Emergency Support Services?

-Emergency Support Services (ESS) are volunteer organizations that facilitate the delivery of basic supports, such as food and accommodations, to people impacted by emergencies.
-ESS volunteers typically do not provide these supports themselves but rather refer impacted persons to local businesses, such as hotels, grocery stores, and restaurants, that have chosen to register with the ESS program.
+ESS typically does not provide services to emergency survivors itself; rather ESS refers emergency survivors to businesses, such as hotels, grocery stores, and restaurants, which have volunteered to participate in the ESS program.
 The Government of BC then reimburses businesses for the supports that they provide.
-Over the past few years, ESS has increasingly used Interac e-Transfers in lieu of referrals to specific businesses in order to provide supports to people impacted by emergencies.
+Over the past few years, ESS has increasingly used Interac e-Transfers in lieu of referrals to specific businesses in order to assist emergency survivors.

-View Merritt & Nicola Valley Emergency Support Services Plan (PDF)
+View the Emergency Support Services Plan

-Join the Merritt ESS Team!
+Join the Merritt and Nicola Valley ESS Team!

 ESS Volunteer Requirements: